 Preliminary results, future analyses, and implications

-In total, we measured traits on >800 individuals for this study, with an average of 40 individuals per species.
+In total, we measured traits on >800 individuals to date for this study, with an average of 40 individuals per species.
 In our preliminary analysis for Q2, we found species- and trait-specific consequences of competitor density on traits.
 Specifically, we found that plants growing in dense competition tended to have higher SLA and larger leaves than those of the same species grown at low-density (p < .0001).
 Competitive density had no clear effect on LDMC.
 There was a significant interaction between species and competitive background for all three traits, indicating species-specific responses to competition (Figure 4).
 Low germination of some species resulted in an unbalanced dataset; therefore, it will be important to perform further nonparametric tests (e.g. REML F-tests (Bolker et al. 2009)) to verify the robustness of these results.

 These preliminary results suggest that shifts in traits in response to competitors have the potential to change the predicted outcome of competitive interactions.
 For example, species with more resource conservative leaf traits (e.g. low SLA, high LDMC) tend to be competitive superiors in this system (Kraft et al. 2015); therefore, idiosyncratic responses of these traits to competition may serve to either increase or decrease fitness differences.
 As a first test of this possibility, I will use the trait-based models of species interactions from Kraft et al. (2015) to ask whether accounting for all of the observed intraspecific variation significantly changes the magnitude of fitness and niche differences.
 This approach would be similar to that of Hart et al. (2016) in assuming a well-mixed community with no structure in ITV.
 I will then perform more targeted analyses that ask if ITV in response to competition specifically changes the predictions of coexistence.